Difference Between JRF, SRF and RA – Eligibility, Stipend, Career Growth Explained

 Authority

-Works under supervisor
+Works under a supervisor

 Works semi-independently